ashleybrookes/FourteenFishFullStackTechTest/README.md

 Before running the app you first need to run the db_changes.sql on your mySQL database.
 This sql file will add the new tables "speciality", "peoplenspeciality", as well as foreign keys constraints and the seed data for the speciality table.
 It is assumed that you already have seed.sql already in your database.

-You will need to set the DB_CONNECTION_STRING to you local mySQL database as an environment variable.
-In visual studio 2022 right click on the FullStackTechTest project goto properties then Debug.
+You will need to set the DB_CONNECTION_STRING to your local mySQL database as an environment variable.
+In visual studio 2022 right click on the FullStackTechTest project go to properties then Debu, you will see the environment variables there.

 ### Guide to Import Data Feature